patjlm/rayn-blog/index.md

 | Affiliate revenues | 5% | 10% |
 | Crypto trading fees | | -30% |
 | World membership | 150€ | 105€ |

+If you want to be World and Ambassador
+- first stake your first 1000 AKTIO.
+Those will get 5% interest
+- then get the cheaper World membership
+- then stake more AKTIO if you want: you'll get the World interests at 15%